DNS & Nameserver explained | Make the right Settings & avoid Problems

 2. Create DNS records

-For the basic setup, you usually need to create 4 DNS records.
-2 for the website and 2 for your emails.
+For the basic setup, you usually need to create four DNS records.
+Two for the website and two for your emails.

 Create 2 entries for the website: